 Some years ago, my wife and I were on the brink of divorce.
-My wife and I were separated and things weren’t looking good.
-I was in shock and had absolutely no idea what to do or expect.
+We were on a trial separation and the outlook wasn’t good.
+I had no idea what to do or expect.
 During the process, I made some pretty foolish moves and said some pretty stupid things.
 But I loved my wife and our two boys and knew I had to try whatever I could to save our marriage because I knew I wasn’t done and I believed my wife wasn’t either.
 Luckily, I was right.
 And through patience and hard work, I was able to save my marriage.
 Today, my wife and I have a wonderful relationship built on love and support.
-Here are five things that helped me along the way that taught me how to save my marriage and you might be able to, too.
+Here are seven things I learned along the way that taught me how to save my marriage and you might be able to, too.
 Hopefully, they’ll offer some perspective

 I Remembered Why I Was in the Relationship in the First Place.

 I got married to a woman I absolutely fell in love with in every way.
 We decided to spend the rest of our lives together.
 We had two amazing sons.
 And somehow, it fell apart.
 It was a shock to realize that what I had taken for granted — the four of us, together, for the rest of our lives — was not a given.
 I always had the same thought turn up in my head: We are supposed to be old and wrinkly together sitting on a porch somewhere reminiscing.
 That was the plan.
 The long haul.
 Instead of using that as a way to mope, everything I did and said was done solely to get to that porch with my wife, being old together.